open-component-model/ocm-spec/README.md

 by the underlying storage technologies.

 The only constraint for using backend storage technologies is, that there must be
-- an implementation for accessing artefacts in the desired repository technology and map them to a blob format
+- an implementation for accessing artifacts in the desired repository technology and map them to a blob format
 - a specification for a [mapping scheme](doc/specification/mapping/README.md) describing how to map the elements of the component model to the supported